 Paul Mason [B.E.
 (Elec), M.A.
 (Theol), M.A.
-(Liturgy)] is Coordinator of Liturgy for the Catholic Diocese of Wollongong and Consultant to the National Liturgical Council.
-Paul chaired the Australian Pastoral Musicians Network 2012-2015 and was a member of the New Music Sub-Committee of the National Liturgical Music Board.
+(Liturgy)] is Chair of the Wollongong Diocesan Liturgical Commission and Consultant to the National Liturgical Council.
+He is Secretary of the Australian Pastoral Musicians Network and was a member of the New Music Sub-Committee of the National Liturgical Music Board.
 Paul is a composer and CEO of Australian publisher, Liturgical Song.
-He has published liturgical music through Willow, Morning Star and Liturgical Song, and articles through Worship, Australian Journal of Liturgy, Australian eJournal of Theology, Liturgy News and Summit.
+He has published articles through Worship, Australian Journal of Liturgy, Australian eJournal of Theology, Liturgy News and Summit.
 Paul held marketing and general management positions in IT (1976-2004), Pastoral Associate, Naremburn-Northbridge (2004-2011), and Coordinator of Liturgy, Wollongong (2011-2020).

 Donrita Reefman (MA Liturgy) has worked in parish music ministry for almost all her life.
 Before she moved to rural Victoria in late 2014, Donrita served in several roles on the Broken Bay Diocese Liturgy Commission.
 She was also Director of Music in the new cathedral, and worked with many other parish choirs in the diocese.
 Donrita has also long championed the liturgical music of Colin Smith cfc.
 Since 2014 Donrita has established and directed the St Mary’s Bairnsdale Choir and has been elected chair of the Victorian RSCM branch.

 Paul Taylor (MA [Notre Dame, IN], MMus, PhD [ACU]) is Executive Secretary of the ACBC Bishops Commission for Liturgy and the National Liturgical Council.
 He has served in Archdiocesan agencies as a liturgist and musician since 1993, working as a singer and organist at St Brendan’s, Flemington, St Francis’ Church and St Patrick’s Cathedral.
 His doctoral dissertation explored the ministerial and congregational singing of chant.
 Paul’s professional responsibilities include organ accompaniment and liturgical singing, editing and publishing.
 Most recently he served on the editorial committee of Catholic Worship Book II (2016).